bengolder/6s096-project/README.md

 ### Makefile targets

 * `make` — this is currently set to build all files
 * `make all` — the same as above
 * `make body` — builds all the dependencies of `install/test/body-test.x`
 * `make body-test` — runs `make body` and then immediately runs the test
 * `make clean` — removes all files created by compilation

-All `.o`, `.x`, and `.a` files have not been committed to the repository, under the assumption that they would be generated locally by running make.

 ###Project Structure